-Your cat is probably already pretty angsty, so dressing her up as a punk rocker for Halloween only makes sense.
-Cut a rectangular piece of fabric from some old jeans, cut out armholes and dig up an old patch from your punk rock high school days to transform her from house cat to mosh cat.Continue to 6 of 16 below.
+For those extra angsty cats, dressing as a punk rocker for Halloween makes sense.
+For this costume, cut a rectangular piece of fabric from some old denim jeans.
+Then, cut out armholes, and add a patch or piece of fabric with a punk rock band logo to transform them from house cat to mosh cat.Continue to 5 of 15 below.

-Paging, Doctor Boots.
-Cats don’t have opposable thumbs, so in reality, they’d be terrible doctors.
-Plus, it looks like this guy would have some pretty bad bedside manner, too.
-But that doesn’t mean kitties can’t dress up as doctors for Halloween!
-If you’re crafty, you can make your own version with some cheap fabric, simple stitches and stuffing; if you’re not very crafty, you can buy this exact costume online.Continue to 7 of 16 below.
+Cats don’t have opposable thumbs, so in reality they’d be terrible doctors.
+But that doesn’t mean kitties can’t dress up as doctors for Halloween.
+If you’re crafty, you can make your own version of a doctor costume with some cheap fabric, simple stitches, and stuffing.
+If you’re not very crafty, you can buy a cat doctor costume.